chettrick/stm32cubef4/Projects/STM32F446ZE-Nucleo/Applications/USB_Host/MSC_Standalone/readme.txt

 For more details about the STM32Cube USB Host library, please refer to UM1720
 "STM32Cube USB Host library".

-@note LED1 is turned ON, because it's sharing the same pin with the SPI CLK signal used to communicate with the Adafruit 1.8" TFT shield.

 @par USB Library Configuration

 It is possible to fine tune needed USB Host features by modifying defines values in USBH configuration